The 2022 Australian Laser Open & Youth Championship will be held at Fremantle Sailing Club WA between 1 to 8 January 2022.

 The event will be run from 25-28 February 2022 and will be preceded by a two day coaching clinic 22-23 February.

-The Notice of Race will be issued in May.
+The Notice of Race is Here.

 Australian Sailing has announced HERE that it has ceased running Australian Youth Championships.
 It will continue to run State Youth Championships once COVID-19 orders allow.

 ALCA welcomes this change and AS’s Youth initiatives.

 Following AS’s change ALCA will be placing additional emphasis on Youth at our Australian Championship events.
 The Laser Australian Championships already include Youth categories as cube events.
 These championships will become the selection event for the Laser sailors in the World Sailing run Youth Sailing World Championships and are and will remain the ranking events for applicants for all ILCA World Championships.